 3. Guincho Beach

-Best beach for experienced surfers
+Best for experienced surfers

 Surfer carrying surfboard near cresting waves with setting sun reflected on the sand.